Vital Statistics - Stillbirth Database

 All provinces and territories supply microfilm, paper copies or optical images of registration forms to Statistics Canada.
 In addition, Prince Edward Island, Nova Scotia, New Brunswick, Quebec, Ontario and the Western provinces supply machine-readable abstracts of registrations, which contain the required standard information.
 For Newfoundland and Labrador, and the territories, the required standard information on paper is converted to machine-readable format at Statistics Canada.
 Subsequent changes to registrations due to errors, amendments or omissions are transmitted to Statistics Canada as the information becomes available.
 However, changes received after a cut-off date are not reflected in published tabulations.

 Provinces and territories that supply machine-readable data carry out edits (edit validation and data consistency) before transmitting their data, based on standard edit specifications prepared by Statistics Canada.
 Health Statistics Division has actively promoted the use of a standard data dictionary and standard correlation edits for provincial/territorial data entry.
 More extensive edit routines are applied to the data by Statistics Canada to ascertain the completeness and quality of the data.
 For example, additional edits for multiple births identify possible errors and inconsistencies between the stillbirth and birth databases.
 If the characteristics of the mother of triplets (1 live born and 2 stillborn) are different on the separate registration forms, manual updates make these data consistent on both the birth and stillbirth databases.
+For 2000, some records were assessed for follow-up action either by referring to the microfilmed registrations or optical images or by consulting with the registries.
 After the preparation of a preliminary data file, verification tables are prepared for data review by the registries and Statistics Canada (for example, distributions, large changes, percentage and number of unknowns, outliers, changes in the relative composition).

 This administrative survey does not produce estimates